 I’m sure many students agree that working may have more negative effects than positive, especially on school grades.
 I guess this works for people who are not as self-disciplined like me.
 To each his own.

 Life is but a bed of thorns.
 At least, that’s what it feels like once you start working.
 Superiors are harsh, working hours are long, politics aplenty, customers can be difficult and you probably have to get up earlier and sleep later than all your peers.

-Despite it all, I pressed onbecause you never know what’s good until it’s gone.
-I cherished the innocence and naivety of my friends whom I rarely had conflicts with.
+Despite it all, I pressed on because you never know what’s good until it’s gone.
+I cherished the innocence and naivety of my friends with whom I rarely had conflicts.
 Peers whom I thought were scheming and shrewd now seem like amateurs, and I no longer took offence with them.
 Having most meals alone at work, or with the companionship of single middle-aged colleagues who complained about having no one to meet on their off days, I truly appreciated being surrounded by friends who were and easily there for me.